XI Corps (United Kingdom)

 XI Corps was a corps-sized formation of the British Expeditionary Force, active during the First World War that served on the Western Front and in Italy.
 It was recreated as part of Home Forces defending the United Kingdom during the Second World War.

 First World War

 Western Front

-XI Corps was formed in France on 29 August 1915 under Lt-Gen Richard Haking.
-Its first serious engagement (as part of Sir Charles Monro's First Army) was the Battle of Fromelles (19 July 1916), a diversion to the Somme offensive in which two untried divisions were launched into an ill-planned subsidiary attack in Flanders.
-It achieved nothing but cost thousands of casualties, and caused great resentment in Australia.
+XI Corps was formed in France on 29 August 1915 under Lieutenant-General Richard Haking.
+Its first serious engagement (as part of the First Army, Sir Charles Monro) was the Battle of Fromelles (19 July 1916), a diversion to the Somme offensive in which two untried divisions were launched into an ill-planned subsidiary attack in Flanders.
+It achieved nothing but cost thousands of casualties and caused great resentment in Australia.